Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 ---
-title: Trying to use vue-i18n in real-world application
+title: Difficulties with using vue-i18n in real-world Vue.js application
 description: In this blog post I explain what problems I have encountered when trying to use vue-i18n library for internationalization of my Vue.js app.
 date: 2021-08-08T21:00:00.000+02:00
 lang: en
 duration: 5min
-keywords: vue.js, vue, js, internationalization, vue-i18n
+keywords: vue.js, vue, js, internationalization, vue i18n, localization
 ---

-After months of frustration with trying to use the "de-facto" internationalization library for Vue.js - `vue-i18n` (there is no way you can Google a different one), I've decided it is time to replace it.
+After few months of frustration with trying to use the "de-facto" internationalization library for Vue.js - `vue-i18n`, I've decided it is time to replace it.
 And that is why I have created [fluent-vue](https://fluent-vue.demivan.me).
 I will write more about it and [Fluent syntax](https://projectfluent.org/) it uses in my following blog posts.

-In this blog post, I try to explain what problems I have encountered when trying to use the `vue-i18n` library in my app.
+In this blog post, I try to explain what problems I have encountered when trying to use the `vue-i18n` library in my app, and how fluent-vue and Fluent syntax solve them.

 ### vue-i18n good parts: